 Average students (53%) spend 5$ and more for internet connectivity.
 It's important to consider the affordability of the students while designing the training programs. ..

-Chart-5: The amount spend per month for the internet connection

 Average of 89% of the students have 4GB or more data available per month.
 But only 39% of the students have available data towards the end of the month.
 So while designing the training program we will need to consider the affordability of the students to the internet connection.
 61% of the students will need to update the internet connectivity for them to incur the extra cost of the blended program.
 The design of the program should consider the affordability of the students to access the content.

 There could be also the possibility of collaborating with popular mobile internet provider to provide additional data for some extra cost.

-Chart-6: The data package that students use

-Chart-7: Data usage of the students per month

 Axis-2: Faculty point of view: Faculty take on the blended learning program is really important for the successful implementation of the training programs.